sampwhite/dynamicruntime/README.md

 At this point, the project is just getting started.
 The developers on this project will contribute when they have time.

+See [Dynamic Schema](core/src/main/resources/md/DynamicType.md) for information of how the DnType objects are defined.